jprayner/piconet/board/README.md

 ### Hardware testing

-Before connecting the board to the USB of your computer, use a multimeter to make sure that you don't have a short between VCC and ground.

-Before connecting the board to an Econet module, it is recommended that you validate connections carefully to avoid frustration and potential damage to your Econet module!
+Before connecting a prototype board to the USB port of your computer, use a multimeter to make sure that you don't have a short between VCC and ground.
+Before connecting it to an Econet module, it is recommended that you validate connections carefully to avoid frustration and potential damage to your Econet module!

 Flash the Pico with latest firmware as described in the [Getting started](https://github.com/jprayner/piconet#getting-started) guide.